top of page

 Designer: Jude Dontoh

-Lauryn Hill's dress at the 2025 Met Gala was particularly significant due to its symbolism and cultural references.
-It was a custom-designed suit by Ghanaian designer Jude Dontoh, featuring intricate embroidery, a burgundy tie, gold jewelry, and a regal sash.
-These elements reflected themes of Black spirituality, royalty, and strength.
-The look was completed with a Benkyinie umbrella — a traditional Ghanaian emblem of status and protection — amplifying the richness and cultural clarity of her Met debut.
+Lauryn Hill's attire at the 2025 Met Gala was deeply symbolic.
+The custom-designed suit was created by Ghanaian designer Jude Dontoh.
+It boasted intricate embroidery, a burgundy tie, and gold jewelry, along with a regal sash.
+Each detail highlighted themes of Black spirituality, royalty, and strength.
+Completing the look was a Benkyinie umbrella — a traditional Ghanaian symbol of status and protection.

 10. Jodie Turner-Smith 🇬🇧 — Selika in Leather